Rewind back to April

 Unfortunately, things did not go exactly as planned.
 We did go to Brittany but only Mark boarded the return flight.
-My grandmother was unwell and I stayed to take care of her.
+My grandmother was unwell and I stayed to care for her.

-While I was away, I managed a bit of design work, guided Mark with dimensions for him to build our ice box but my mind was mostly off boat building.
+While I was away, I managed a bit of design work, guided Mark with dimensions for him to build our ice box but my mind was mostly off the boat building project.

 I returned to France for an other 3 weeks and I was only really back to boat building end of August but antsy to get cutting, shaping, assembling.

 The logical order of building/assembly is to fit everything that already has set dimensions or defined positioning.
 I placed the stairs, then the ice box, fitting a cabinet between both.
 Next piece to place in the galley was the cooking stove.
 There isn’t enough height under the decks to safely install a gas stove so it had to be under the cabin top, fixed fore and aft.

 The original plan was to build the interior over the summer but that obviously that did not happen.
 The new plan became to heat the boat and build over the winter.
 As the temperature dropped it was time to bring the wood stove on board.

 The wood stove installation is not final, as we want to “experiment” with heat shields and positioning of non-consumable surfaces.
 After a winter of use, with careful attention to the heat radiation on surrounding surfaces we’ll be good to go with a complete non traditional but safe installation.

 The chimney will double as the main hold down structure for the 160lbs woodstove.
 We did this on our previous boat, with an almost identical woodstove and it worked well.